cshung/MingTransaction/transaction.md

 > The reason why a transaction needs to be rollback is because it made wrong assumption based on reading wrong input.
 If a transaction commits only after all its inputs are known to be correct, there is no way such a transaction is wrong.

 A schedule is called cascadeless if it only read committed data.
-Such a schedule never requires rolling back a transaction becaues it read wrong data from aborting transaction.
+Such a schedule never requires rolling back a transaction because it read wrong data from aborting transaction.
 Therefore aborting one transaction will never cause another to abort.

 A schedule is called strict if it never reads or writes a data item until the transaction producing the data item is committed.
 Such a schedule allows undoing a write simply by replacing it by the value before it was written (because that is guaranteed to be already committed and newer committed version cannot exist)